alpenlabs/Technical-Whitepaper/README.md

 <img src="figures/16.png" width="800"/>
 </p>

 _Figure 16: Rollup Coordinator includes the Rollup Service, L1 Watcher, L2 Mempool, and the Block Producer.
 The L2 Mempool holds queues that store incoming transactions in the Rollup layer.
 The Rollup Service is an RPC interface that allows L2 users to submit transactions.
 The L1 Watcher facilitates communication between the Bitcoin Layer and the Rollup layer.
-Block Producer validates L2 blocks and initiates L2 State Update transactions._
+The Block Producer validates L2 blocks and initiates L2 State Update transactions._

 ### **4.3.2.1 Rollup Service and L1 Watcher**